freedomofpress/securedrop-workstation/README.md

 and run tests with

     $ cd integration
-    $ ./test-integration
+    $ ./test_integration

-For more information on the integration tests, run `test-integration --help`.
+For more information on the integration tests, run `test_integration --help`.

 [1] Due to a [Qubes bug](https://github.com/freedomofpress/securedrop-workstation/issues/46), we're currently using a non-disposable instance of this VM for decryption.
 When the Qubes bug is fixed, we can easily migrate to a disposable instance.